Code360In/katacoda-1/unit_testing/step3.md

 ![Picture 5](./assets/pic5.png)

-Open the generated excel document:
+In general, you can open the generated excel document:

 ![Picture 6](./assets/pic6.png)

+In Katacoda, we can scan the excel file by installing `pytest-csv`:
+> `pip install pytest-csv`{{execute}}

 - XML Output